 If you only joined us at our summer week, which is 6 singing days, you would only be asked to contribute the annual rate (equal to five singing days) of £80.

 Visit 5 - Autumn half term weekend.
 2 singing days

 We have a bursary for use by existing members who have fallen onto hard times.
 If you can no longer afford to join us and are an existing member, we may be able to help financially.

 For more information please contact Chris at firstname.lastname@example.org.
 Your request will be treated in the strictest confidence.

 The Harsnett Choir is keen to encourage capable young singers to join us as we sing in cathedrals and other notable churches throughout the UK.
 The duration of our events includes single days, weekends and a one week residency in the summer each year.
-We understand that the costs associated with this may be discouraging students from joining the choir, particularly when travel or overnight stays are expected.
+We understand that the costs associated with this may discourage students from joining the choir, particularly when travel or overnight stays are expected.
 For this reason, the choir has set aside some of its reserves specifically to provide financial support in the form of bursaries for students.